christroutner/ben-training-data/README.md

 ## Directory Structure

 - Raw data is contained in the [knowledge/shared](./knowledge/shared) directory.
+- The `old` directory contains the following old code:
   - Code for uploading data to the [Chroma RAG database](https://github.com/christroutner/chroma-rag) is in the [chroma-rag](./chroma-rag) directory.
+This was for v1.1.0 of [ben-ai-v3](https://github.com/christroutner/ben-ai-v3)
   - The `eliza-v0.5` and `elize-v1.0` directories are early prototypes.
 They are no longer used.
+They were for versions prior to v1 of ben-ai-v3.

 ## License
 [MIT](./LICENSE.md)